JavierSanzSaez/JavierSanzSaez/README.md

 - A guide to solve Debian Nvidia backlight control once and for all 🤬

 ### ☁️ What am I doing now? ☁️
-I am working at [Arfima Trading](https://www.arfima.com) as a Back-End Developer, developing tools to empower the traders' day-to-day, as well as advancing efforts on deploying a technological PaaS for remote financial computing.
+I am working at [Securitize](https://www.securitize.io) as a Software Developer, building with passion!

 Skills I am improving:
-- Kafka
+- NodeJs
-- Python
+- React
-- Flask
+- Solidity
 - Docker

 ### 💻 Code stats for my profile 💻